MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 For more information, see [Information Protection in Microsoft Fabric](./information-protection.md).

-**Guidance**: Sensitivity labels from Micrsoft Purview Information Protection and their associated label policies should be specified at an organizational level and be valid for the whole organization.
+**Guidance**: Sensitivity labels from Microsoft Purview Information Protection and their associated label policies should be specified at an organizational level and be valid for the whole organization.

 ### Securing items in a workspace